AdobeDocs/journey-optimizer.en/help/using/start/guardrails.md

 * Set up a journey that does not immediately leverage the profile.
 For example, if the journey is designed to confirm an account creation, the experience event could contain information needed to send the first confirmation message (first name, last name, email address, etc.).

+### Update profile {#update-profile-g}

+Specific guardrails apply to the **[!UICONTROL Update profile]** activity.
+They are listed in [this page](../building-journeys/update-profiles.md).

 ### Read audience {#read-segment-g}

+The following guardrails apply to the **[!UICONTROL Read Audience]** activity:

 * Streamed audiences are always up-to-date but batch audiences will not be calculated at retrieval time.
 They are only evaluated every day at the daily batch evaluation time.
 * For journeys using a Read Audience activity, there is a maximum number of journeys that can start at the exact same time.
 Retries will be performed by the system but please avoid having more than five journeys (with Read Audience, scheduled or starting "as soon as possible") starting at the exact same time by spreading them over time, for example 5 to 10 minutes apart.
+* The Read audience activity cannot be used with Adobe Campaign activities.
+* The Read audience activity can only be used as a first activity in a journey, of after a business event activity.
+* A journey can only have one Build audience activity.
+* See also recommendations about how to use the Read audience activity in [this page](../building-journeys/read-audience.md).

+### Audience qualification {#audience-qualif-g}

+The following guardrail applies to the **[!UICONTROL Audience Qualification]** activity:

+* The Audience qualification activity cannot be used with Adobe Campaign activities.

 ### Expression editor {#expression-editor}

 * Experience event field groups can not be used in journeys starting with a Read audience, an Audience qualification or a business event activity.
-You need to create a new audience and use an inaudience condition in the journey.
+You must create a new audience and use an inaudience condition in the journey.

-### In-app activity limitations {#in-app-activity-limitations}
+### In-app activity {#in-app-activity-limitations}

 * This feature is currently not available for Healthcare customers.

 * Personalization can only contain profile attributes.

+* The In-app activity cannot be used with Adobe Campaign activities.

 * In-app display is tied to the journey lifespan, meaning that when the journey ends for a profile, all In-app messages within that journey will cease to be displayed for that profile.
 Consequently, it is not possible to stop an In-app message directly from a journey activity.
-Instead, you will need to end the entire journey to stop the In-app messages from being displayed to the profile.
+Instead, you must end the entire journey to stop the In-app messages from being displayed to the profile.

 * In test mode, the In-app display depends on the journey's lifespan.
 To prevent the journey from ending too early during testing, adjust the **[!UICONTROL Wait time]** value for your **[!UICONTROL Wait]** activities.